Carotid endarterectomy (CEA) is

 narrowed.
 This reduces blood flow to the brain and could cause a stroke.

 During a carotid endarterectomy,

-your healthcare provider will surgically remove plaque that builds up inside the carotid
+your healthcare provider will surgically remove plaque that has built up inside the

 artery.
-He or she will make a cut (incision) on the side of the neck over the affected
+Your provider will make a cut (incision) on the side of the neck over the

 Narrowing of the carotid arteries

 is most often caused by atherosclerosis.
 This is a buildup of plaque in the inner

 the artery.
 Plaque is made up of fatty substances, cholesterol, cellular waste products,

 calcium, and fibrin.
 Atherosclerosis is also called “hardening of the arteries.”
 It

 affect arteries throughout the body.
 Carotid artery disease is like coronary artery